 When he wasn’t working himself, he was following any and all construction projects surrounding the community.
 If he wasn’t cruising the roads checking out the projects, then he was cruising the lots of the Caterpillar and John Deere dealerships, looking at the equipment.

 Doug had a passion for anything motorized.
 He was a member of the local Kam Pushers Car Club and spent many, many hours watching car, truck, snowmobile, and motocross races both on tv and in person.
 Doug was lucky enough to have travelled to see some NASCAR and NHRA races in person.
 Doug also had a strong interest in planes and even obtained his Private Pilot’s License.
 He was a member of the Portage Flying Club, did some recreational flying and attended many airshows throughout his lifetime.

 Doug is predeceased by his father Harry, mother Frances, and his sisters Linda Kerr and Janice Forsythe.
 Left to cherish his memory are his daughter, Andrea (Tyson) Klassen, grandchildren, Kaitlin (Dustin), Brennan, and Landon, his brother Greg, brother-in-law Jamie Kerr, a nephew and niece in Ottawa.
 He will be terribly missed by all that knew and loved him.
-As per his wishes cremation and private service will take place.
-A Spring/Summer Celebration of Life is being planned.
-In lieu of flowers, donations may be made to the Heart and Stoke Foundation of Manitoba at 1379 Kenaston Blvd Winnipeg, Manitoba R3P 2T5.
+As per his wishes cremation has taken place with a private family burial.
+There will be a gathering at the Royal Canadian Legion Branch 65, 275 Duke Ave, Portage la Prairie, MB, on July 27th from 2-5pm.
+In lieu of flowers, donations may be made to the Heart and Stroke Foundation of Manitoba at 1379 Kenaston Blvd Winnipeg, Manitoba R3P 2T5.

 Ronald Moffit Memorial Services in care of arrangements.